jakobilab/jakobilab-web/content/post/22-02-20-intel-one-api-dell-workstation/index.md

 ---
-title: BIO5 Rapid Grant Award
+title: Lab receives a Dell Precision Workstation
-date: 2022-01-14
+date: 2022-02-20
 ---

-The Lab received grant funding from the University of Arizona BIO5 Institute in a joint effort with [Dr. Shirin Doroudgar’s Lab](https://doroudgar-lab.org/).
+The Lab received a powerful workstation from Dell to evaluate and develop bioinformatics solutions using [Intel's oneAPI ](https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html).
+We're happy to be part of the seed program and excited about the new possibilities!
 <!--more-->